 - Level 3 elective

-- Students are able to (1) demonstrate how economic concepts can be applied to understand the complex issues associated with international trade; (2) identify the role of exports and imports, and have a deep understanding of market interactions and effects of price shocks; (3) critically examine media reporting on issues relating to international trade; and (4) explain how models can help understand complex economic relations.
+Students are able to (1) demonstrate how economic concepts can be applied to understand the complex issues associated with international trade; (2) understand the roles of exports and imports, international market interactions and market shocks in global trade; (3) critically examine media reporting on issues relating to international trade; and (4) explain how models can help understand complex economic relations.

-- Indicative assessments in this unit are as follows: (1) online quizzes; (2) group presentation; and (3) examinations.
+Indicative assessments in this unit are as follows: (1) quizzes; (2) assignments; and (3) examinations.
 Further information is available in the unit outline.